Schoodic Peninsula, Maine

 Schoodic Peninsula

-• 7 mile one-way Scenic Ocean Drive
+• 7 mile one-way Scenic Ocean Drive.

-• By car, from Ellsworth to Rte 1 east to Hancock.
+• By car, head from Ellsworth to Rte 1 east to Hancock.
 Turn right onto Rte 186 to Winter Harbor and the Park entrance.

 History